Traveling and Conferences

 - While attendance at a professional conference or event may be funded, priority will be given to those students who are presenting papers/posters, serving on a panel, or serving as an officer at a professional conference.

-- Students may be funded either through the Student Travel Fund or through their club’s request to the Student Senate Finance Committee, but may not be funded out of both sources.
+- Students may be funded either through the Student Travel Fund or through their club’s request to the Student Government Association Finance Committee, but may not be funded out of both sources.

 - Students funded from the Student Travel Fund are encouraged to make a presentation to a class or student group on campus, sharing what they learned from the experience.